fenekku/commandeer/README.md

 Usage: myCLApp [--testing|--int=<int>|--help] <int> <float> <char> <string>...
 ```

+When you have commandeer installed, try passing an incorrect set of
+command line arguments for fun!

 See the `tests` folder for other examples.

 That's all.

 It's not much and it doesn't pretend to be a magical experience.
 Although, it would be much cooler if it was.

 It should Just Work.

 Installation